 - Can I return something I purchase if I don't like it?

-We want you to be satisfied with your purchase and most items are returnable.
+We want you to be satisfied with your purchase and most items are returnable if undamaged.
 For quality and safety reasons, some items such as batteries are not returnable.
 See our Return Policy for more information.

 - Help!
 I don't understand electrical theory!